parMaster/advent-of-code/2023/Readme.md

 First part is just a naive solution - put all the parts through the workflows and count the results.
 Second part is pretty mush the same problem as Day 5 which I solved with brute force but this one is N>10^14... so, I guess I can't get away from solving it a proper way.

 Thought of giving up part two after writing 95% working code, never understood my mistake, went to reddit, found [a comment](https://www.reddit.com/r/adventofcode/comments/18mau1e/comment/ke38kvc/?utm_source=reddit&utm_medium=web2x&context=3) - seems like I'm not the one with the same mistake.
 It only took 10 minutes to fix reading the input data correctly and get the second star.
 I'm glad I didn't give up.

+That's it for now.
+I'm really pissed after getting day 20 wrong TWICE only to realize that problem description didn't match the example in the description.
+I'm not sure if I'll continue, it's getting difficult to understand 4 pages of incorrect problem description just to implement a glorified counter with cycle detection.